 I have been applying for jobs in wildlife biology on and off since I graduated with my Ph.D. in 2012.
 While I knew jobs in academia were competitive, I didn’t realize until after I finished school, how competitive careers in wildlife biology were too.
-My biggest mistake in my wildlife biology career has been my source of inspiration for writing my upcoming book.
+My biggest mistake in my wildlife biology career has been my source of inspiration for writing my upcoming book (available now).

 The pathway to a wildlife biology career is nebulous, and the goal of my book is to help you figure out what job you want so you can make sure you get all of the skills and experience necessary to be competitive in that job.
 Learn what my biggest mistake was and how you can avoid making it.